 Boards can learn from Target CEO about Cyber-crime

-Target the second largest retailer in the United States let its Chairman & CEO George Stienhafel leave today after he took responsibility for the massive data breach last year.
-The data breach exposed personal information of up to 110 million Target customers.
+Target, the second-largest retailer in the United States, let its Chairman & CEO George Stienhafel leave today after taking responsibility for the massive data breach last year.
+The data breach exposed the personal information of up to 110 million Target customers.

 Why is this a learning lesson to other boards?

-According to two IBM-commissioned studies announced today from the Ponemon Institute, the average cost of a data breach increased by 15% globally, reaching an average of $3.5 million.
-The majority of companies surveyed say targeted attacks are the greatest threat, costing them on average $9.4 million in brand equity alone.
-Pending litigation and Loss of Reputation in the customers eyes.
+According to two IBM-commissioned studies announced today from the Ponemon Institute, the average cost of a data breach increased by 15% globally, reaching $3.5 million.
+Most companies surveyed say targeted attacks are the greatest threat, costing them on average $9.4 million in brand equity alone.
+Pending litigation and Loss of Reputation in the customers’ eyes.

-Cyber-crime is taking front position in Reputational Risks to companies.
-Terrorists are targeting American and global brands to carry out a new kind of warfare over the internet.
+Cyber-crime is taking the front position in Reputational Risks to companies.
+Terrorists target American and global brands to carry out a new kind of warfare over the internet.

-- Global Boards need to understand how technology related Risks are impacting the modern enterprise?
-However this is secondary in action.
+- Do global Boards need to understand how technology-related risks impact the modern enterprise?
+However, this is secondary in action.

 - The first dialogue Global Board Advisors Corp (GBAC) is advising our customers is to think strategically.
 Do they have the right skills around the boardroom table, helping understand Cyber-crime and setting the tone at the top for management?